Our Animal Care Team

 When not working, Nan can be found riding horses or driving her pony mule, "Mose."

-Aubrey grew up in Academy, Texas, where she attended Academy High school.
-Her dream job as a child was a veterinarian.
+Aubrey grew up in Academy, Texas, and where she attended Academy High School.
+She has been with Loop 363 since February 2021.
+She has been in love with animals all her life and always knew she wanted to help them-- in fact, her dream job as a child was a veterinarian.
 Ashley is known for taking home any animal she finds, especially pitties.